• Skip to primary navigation

 To Decorate Cookies as pictured:

 • Use toppers for face if available.
 Apply little icing on the back of topper and stick it on the cookie.
-If you don't have toppers, draw third circle to make face.
+If you don't have toppers, draw third circle to make snowman's face.

 Notes